0931 Manager III, Community Benefits Director

 The Director of Community Benefits will be responsible for:

-Developing and directing implementation strategies for the community benefits programmatic components for SFPUC capital projects
+- Developing and overseeing the implementation strategies for the agency's community benefits programmatic components for SFPUC capital projects

 The Director of Community Benefits will oversee all day-today management of the SFPUC’s Community Benefits Program and staff which focus on advancing: